EnviroDIY/ModularSensors/docs/Further-Reading/SAMD-Clocks.md

 - Timers:
   - TC0 (`TC5_IRQn`) - Tone.cpp - priority of 5(?)
   - TC1 (`TC1_IRQn`) - Servo.cpp - priority of 0
-    - NOTE: The sevro library has a to-do flag in it to allow a second timer, but as of November of 2024 only supports one timer for servo in the SAMD core.
+    - NOTE: The servo library has a to-do flag in it to allow a second timer, but as of November of 2024 only supports one timer for servo in the SAMD core.rv
 - External Interrupt Controller - WInterrupts.c - priority of **0**
   - `EIC_0_IRQn` -> `EIC_15_IRQn`
   - A single EIC interrupt for the USB pin is also enabled by Adafruit_USBH_Host.cpp if TinyUSB is used.
 - USB - samd21_host.c and USBCore.cpp - priority 0
-  - NOTE: Dispite the name, samd21_host.c is used for all SAMD boards
+  - NOTE: Despite the name, samd21_host.c is used for all SAMD boards
   - `USB_0_IRQn` -> `USB_3_IRQn`
 - DMAC - Adafruit_ZeroDMA.cpp or I2S/../DMA.cpp
   - `DMAC_0_IRQn` -> `DMAC_4_IRQn` - priority of 3